the making of misty mirror

 An intrinsic part of our mythological mapping during the Augmented Organism Project incorporated various roots of European fairy folklore.
 For Misty Mirror the characters & energies we worked with spoke to the environmental setting of this chapter.
 The two sisters Laiste (the moon's daughter) & Losguna (of the murky depths) were a strong presence.
 The archetype, the Maiden, was also a building character found in this section (please refer to Sky Dance for more information on her).

 Further mythological inspirations that supported the story of Misty Mirror were informed by creation myths from around the globe including:

-Hawaiian legend of Wākea (sky father) & Papa (earth mother), with the construction of heaven & earth coming from the ipu (gourd) birthed from Papa, as well as reference to the image of slime, as the creation of first life, from the Kumulipo (creation chant)
+Legend of Wākea (sky father) & Papa (earth mother), with the construction of heaven & earth coming from the ipu (gourd) birthed from Papa, as well as reference to the image of slime, as the creation of first life, from the Kumulipo—creation chant.
+(Hawaiian reverence)

-The Brahma- & a "cosmic - egg" (the Sanskrit text amongst the oldest Puranas) also looking at goddess Lalita (supreme being in the universe)
+The Brahma- & a "cosmic - egg" —the Sanskrit text amongst the oldest Puranas (Hindu reverence)

-The Pangu legend from Chinese Mythology in which formless chaos collected into a cosmic egg that held the opposed principles of Yin & Yang in balance & which then from Pangu's axe, broke into sky & earth.
+The Pangu legend from Chinese Mythology in which formless chaos collected into a cosmic egg that held the opposed principles of Yin & Yang in balance & which then from Pangu's axe, broke into sky & earth (Chinese reverence)